jul6art/symfony-skeleton/README.md

 > Types

-    A lot of basic types are overrided in src/Forms/Type to include new options
+    A lot of basic types are overrided in src/Forms/Type to include new options listed after this

 > Addons